jaumlrc/ProphET/README.md

 PATH=$PATH:<path_to_blastall/bin>
 example: PATH=$PATH:/data/usr/BLAST/blast-2.2.26/bin

-Test if blastall and formatdb command lines are on path: blastall --> Will print the blastall help information formatdb --> will print "[formatdb] ERROR: No database name was specified
+Test if blastall and formatdb commands are on the path: blastall --> Will print the blastall help information formatdb --> will print "[formatdb] ERROR: No database name was specified
 ```